karthikbhyresh/CropSeer/readme.md

 ## Vulnerabilities

-If you discover a vulnerability within CropSeer, please send an e-mail tokarthikat karthikganesh18k@gmail.com.
+If you discover a vulnerability within CropSeer, please send an e-mail to karthikat karthikganesh18k@gmail.com.
 All  vulnerabilities will be promptly addressed.

 ## License